thomasdenney/FAQ/README.md

 ###What should I use to store my app's data?

+* **Plist files**.
+If you are storing small amounts of non-complex data structures use plist files.
+Array and dictionary collection classes as well as NSData support writing to files with a single line of code.
 * **Core Data**.
 A really easy to use managed object graph based on top of SQLite.
 For most apps this is the best solution because you are able to take advantage of `NSFetchedResultsController` to make your table and collection views really slick and update automatically.
-Unlike other technologies Core Data has a very strict [concurrency model](https://developer.apple.com/library/ios/documentation/cocoa/Conceptual/CoreData/Articles/cdConcurrency.html), which you need to know about before you get started
+Unlike other technologies Core Data has a very strict [concurrency model](https://developer.apple.com/library/ios/documentation/cocoa/Conceptual/CoreData/Articles/cdConcurrency.html), which you need to know about before you get started.
 * **FMDB/SQLite**.
 If you aren't going to directly use Core Data then using SQLite is your next best bet.
 If you're on iOS, the best way to interact with SQLite is through [FMDB](https://github.com/ccgus/fmdb).
 Instead of letting Core Data manage your model objects you can create your own model objects from the results of SQL queries.
 This means that you can use your own concurrency model (although FMDatabaseQueue is a super easy solution to thread safety).
-If you're interested in something somewhere between FMDB and Core Data you might want to try Marco Arment's [FCModel](https://github.com/marcoarment/FCModel), which is based off of Brent Simmons' description of [how he uses FMDB](http://www.objc.io/issue-4/SQLite-instead-of-core-data.html)
+If you're interested in something somewhere between FMDB and Core Data you might want to try Marco Arment's [FCModel](https://github.com/marcoarment/FCModel), which is based off of Brent Simmons' description of [how he uses FMDB](http://www.objc.io/issue-4/SQLite-instead-of-core-data.html).
 * **NSUserDefaults**.
 Don't store your object graph in NSUserDefaults, as this is a simple key-value store that is great for storing settings.
-Do not store sensitive data such as credentials, OAuth tokens or in-app purchase receipts on NSUserDefaults - use [Keychain](https://developer.apple.com/library/ios/documentation/Security/Conceptual/keychainServConcepts/02concepts/concepts.html) for this instead
+Do not store sensitive data such as credentials, OAuth tokens or in-app purchase receipts on NSUserDefaults - use [Keychain](https://developer.apple.com/library/ios/documentation/Security/Conceptual/keychainServConcepts/02concepts/concepts.html) for this instead.

 ###What frameworks should I use for my game?